Using AI to Identify and Reduce Sexual Harassment at Work

 Unfortunately, the average number of data breaches has increased ten-fold since 2005.
 As a result, the infosecurity and data security industries continue to evolve with the demand.
 One of the key technologies used in protecting sensitive information leaks is artificial intelligence (AI).
 An AI algorithm uses Machine Learning (ML) to adapt over time, making it more ‘smart’ and ‘secure’ over time.

-The Role of AI in Reducing Sexual Harassment in the Workplace
+The Role of AI in HR to Reduce Sexual Harassment in the Workplace

 Without artificial intelligence algorithms, monitoring platforms on the market leverage only keyword matching to identify suspicious instances of digital communications.
 Keyword detection alone often results in a number of false positives and, without the contextual analysis of AI, toxic situations go undetected: